 Why choose pregnancy yoga?

-This is one of the key benefits that pregnancy yoga has over other physical activities; it’s gentle, you can work with your own body’s rhythm to find the right pace for you and, if you join a class, it’s performed with a professional yoga instructor who understands the physical limitations of a pregnant woman.
+This is one of the key benefits that pregnancy yoga has over other physical activities.
+It’s gentle and you can work with your own body’s rhythm to find the right pace for you.
+If you join a class, it will be led by a professional yoga instructor who understands the physical limitations of a pregnant woman.

 10 benefits of pregnancy yoga